Young driver insurance is for people who are under 25 looking to find their freedom.

 Having another, more experienced driver on your policy could reduce your premium.
 Don’t try to ‘front’ them as the primary driver, though.
 That’s fraud.

 Buying your insurance online will typically get you a lower price than walking into a branch.
 They don’t call it the high street for nothing!

 Of course!
-Just talk to your account manager and they’ll update your policy based on your new car’s insurance band and any new driving circumstances.
+Just talk to your account manager and they’ll help you update your policy based on your new car’s insurance band and any new driving circumstances.
 Congratulations, by the way.

 Black boxes are small electronic devices fitted to your car that contain a GPS tracker and an accelerometer.
 They monitor the roads you drive on, as well as your accelerating, braking, and cornering habits.
 ‘Telematics’ policies reduce your premium and let you prove you’re a good driver.

 Possibly.
 Policies with dashboard cameras are attractive because they allow you to prove your innocence if you’re involved in an accident caused by someone else.
 They also grant you savings on your premium.

 Comprehensive insurance covers a lot of things: third party injury and damage, fire and theft, even damage you do to your own car.
 It doesn’t cover wear and tear, however.
 That’s just part of the cost of owning a car.